grafana/terraform-provider-grafana/docs/resources/cloud_stack.md

 - `description` (String) Description of stack.
 - `region_slug` (String) Region slug to assign to this stack.
-Changing region will destroy the existing stack and create a new one in the desired region
+Changing region will destroy the existing stack and create a new one in the desired region.
+Available input au (GCP Australia), eu (GCP Belgium), us (GCP US Central), prod-ap-southeast-0 (GCP Singapore), prod-gb-south-0 (GCP UK), prod-ap-south-0 (GCP India), prod-sa-east-0 (GCP Brazil)
 - `url` (String) Custom URL for the Grafana instance.
 Must have a CNAME setup to point to `.grafana.net` before creating the stack
 - `wait_for_readiness` (Boolean) Whether to wait for readiness of the stack after creating it.
 The check is a HEAD request to the stack URL (Grafana instance).
 Defaults to `true`.
 - `wait_for_readiness_timeout` (String) How long to wait for readiness (if enabled).
 Defaults to `5m0s`.